- tail-bone (n.)

 - taint (n.)

-- literally "terrace bay," from Chinese tai "terrace" + wan "bay."
+- literally "platform bay" (perhaps with a sense of "port"), from Chinese tai "terrace, platform" + wan "bay."
 Related: Taiwanese.

 - Taj Mahal (n.)